Insect-inspired Visual Point-goal Navigation: Discussion

 \section{Discussion}

-Ants can learn to negotiate cluttered environments while using path integration to relocate a target location such as their nest or a food source.
-In particular, after foraging and finding food, they attempt to return to their nest in a straight line, while quickly optimising their inbound paths with respect to obstacles \cite{freas2025visual}.
+Ants can learn to negotiate cluttered environments while using PI, i.e., dead reckoning, to relocate a target location such as their nest or a food source.
+In particular, after foraging and finding food, they attempt to return to their nest in a straight line, while quickly optimising their homing paths with respect to obstacles \citep{freas2025visual}.
 This behaviour is formally equivalent to visual point-goal navigation, a popular benchmark in robotics.
-Here we develop a novel integrative model, based on two insect brain structures responsible for associative learning and PI, and evaluate it for controlling a robot during point-goal navigation in two different simulators, \habitat and \igibson.
-These simulators are similar in realistic visual rendering but differ in their underlying physics, resulting in two agents with drastically different action spaces (\S\ref{sec-model:motion-control}).
+This motivates us to develop a novel model that integrates the MB and the CX, two insect brain structures respectively responsible for associative learning and PI, and evaluate it for controlling a robot in point-goal navigation.
+Compared to state-of-the-art RL or SLAM solutions for this task, our model is extremely lightweight while still capable of comparable performance, with zero training before testing.
+It combines mapless motion planning with online learning in a minimal network with 64000 learnable parameters (more consistent with the brain size of ants and bees \citep{menzel2001cognitive, godfrey2021allometric}, compared to the millions used by the others (e.g., \citet{zhao2021surprising, partsey2022mapping}).
+The visual preprocessing is also much less expensive than the deep convolutional networks used in SLAM and RL (Table S2).

-Previous models of the same learning circuit, the MB, have focused on associating views to positive progress made along a route, whereas the MB in our model learns only repulsive views, that is, the visual experience preceding an escape response from a collision.
-There is evidence for both forms of visual learning in insects, which we will discuss further below.
-Another difference from previous work is the introduction of selective memory consolidation, in the form of STM and LTM processes consistent with biological learning systems \cite{davis2011traces}.
+Similar insect-inspired learning circuits have been used in previous work, but we have introduced several key changes.
+First, most models of the visual learning circuit, the MB, have focused on associating views to positive progress made continuously along a route \citep{ardin2016using, wystrach2020lateralised, gattaux2025route, yihe2025insect}, whereas our MB learns, in addition to attractive views just after escapes, repulsive views preceding a collision (which triggers reflexive escape).
+Another difference is the introduction of selective memory consolidation, in the form of STM, ITM, and LTM processes consistent with biological learning systems \citep{davis2011traces}.
+These changes allow the MB to learn significantly fewer and less correlated views implies less interference in its memory and higher accuracy in obstacle recognition (\S\ref{sec-discussion:memory}).

-Moreover, our integrative model of the MB and the CX is distinct from previous ones \cite{sun2020decentralised, goulard2023emergent}, which emulate successfully how insects navigate using learnt visual cues and PI but do not explain when and how learning occurs in the first place.
-Our model corroborates the hypothesis of \cite{clement2024latent} that an insect can `learn continuously the routes they travel'.
+Moreover, while integrative models of MB memory and CX performing PI have been studied before \citep{sun2020decentralised, goulard2023emergent}, they do not explain how learning and path finding affect each other.
+Our model corroborates the hypothesis of \citet{clement2024latent} that an insect can `learn continuously the routes they travel'.